mgoldsmith1/Loyola-Virtual-Exchange/README.md

 	- Provides delegation of an exchange feed.

 ## Frequently Asked Questions (FAQ) ##
-* What is Market-Exchange-Simulator?
+* What is the Loyola-Virtual-Exchange?
-   - _Market Exchange Simulator is an open source trading simulator that uses the FIX Protocol and will allow users to test market strategies._
+   - _Loyola-Virtual-Exchange is an open source trading simulator that uses the FIX Protocol and will allow users to test market strategies._

-* Which software license is Market-Exchange-Simulator licensed under?
+* Which software license is Loyola-Virtual-Exchange licensed under?
-   - _Market-Exchange-Simulator is licensed under the GNU General Public License v3.0.
+   - _Loyola-Virtual-Exchange is licensed under the GNU General Public License v3.0.
 Refer to the license document for more information._

-* Which platforms does Market-Exchange-Simulator support?
+* Which platforms does Loyola-Virtual-Exchange support?
-   - _Market-Exchange-Simulator is actively tested and supported on various 64 bit versions of Windows (7 and up) and macOS._
+   - _Loyola-Virtual-Exchange is actively tested and supported on various 64 bit versions of Windows (7 and up) and macOS._

-* Who made Market-Exchange-Simulator?
+* Who made Loyola-Virtual-Exchange?
    - _Group6 from COMP312/412 course.
 The list of contributors can be found on GitHub._

 * Are there indicators provided?